Marrow Matters - Bone Marrow Transplant - Aplastic Anemia

 Blood Stem Cell Transplant

-Bone Marrow Transplant and Blood Stem Cell Transplant are terminology that are often used interchangeably.
-A Bone Marrow Transplant refers to the process of harvesting bone marrow and transplanting it into anther person's blood stream.
+Bone Marrow Transplant and Blood Stem Cell Transplant are terminologies that are often used interchangeably.
+A Bone Marrow Transplant refers to the process of harvesting bone marrow and transplanting it into another person's blood stream.
 A Blood Stem Cell Transplant means the same thing in general conversation, but more specifically in medical conversation, it refers to transplanting only the blood stem cells that were harvested; the rest of the marrow (red cells, white cells, t-cells, etc. are removed from the harvested marrow).
 Studies have indicated that there are advantages to transplanting only the blood stem cells; other studies have been done involving transplantation of the blood stem cells and certain white blood cells.

 Origin of harvested cells